mongodb/docs-rust/source/includes/localhost-connection.rst

 If you need to run the {+server+} on your local machine for development purposes, you must complete the following:

-1. :manual:`Install and configure </installation/>` the {+server+}.
+1. Follow the :manual:`Install MongoDB </installation/>` tutorial to install the {+server+} on your machine.
 Select the appropriate installation tutorial for your machine and operating system.

 #.
 After you complete the installation, start the server.